 Travel Tips

-Starting in 2024 Americans wanting to travel to Europe will need to apply for clearance to enter the EU via the European Travel Information Information and Authorization System (ETIAS).
+No. Starting in mid 2025 Americans wanting to travel to Europe will need to apply for clearance to enter the EU via the European Travel Information Information and Authorization System (ETIAS).
 ETIAS is a new electronic travel authorization that is for travelers who currently can travel to Europe without a visa.
 Technically, it is not a visa but a background check and pass issued by ETIAS.
 For updates register here: https://etias.com/etias-application

 No, the travel ban has been lifted and no documentation is needed other than a passport and travel pass.